Popular words in English. A list of basic English words for live communication. Greetings and farewells

 because- because

-Word because is a union with the meaning of reason, foundation:
+Word because is a union with the meaning of reason, basis:

 [ˈenɪ]